 The following sets forth information regarding our non-director executive officers as of the date of this proxy statement.
-For information regarding Brent D. Richardson, our Executive Chairman, Brian E. Mueller, our Chief Executive Officer and a director, and Christopher C. Richardson, our General Counsel and a director, see "Proposal No. 1 - Election of Directors - Directors and Director Nominees."
+For information regarding Brent D. Richardson, our Executive Chairman, and Brian E. Mueller, our Chief Executive Officer, and a director, and President of Grand Canyon University, see "Proposal No. 1 - Election of Directors - Directors and Director Nominees."

-Name Age Position Dr. W. Stan Meyer 51 Executive V /ice President Daniel E. Bachus 41 Chief Finan icial Officer Joseph N. Mildenhall 58 Chief Inform mation Officer Dr. Kathy Player 49 Grand Cany yon University President
+Name Age Position

-Dr. W. Stan Meyer has been serving as our Executive Vice President since July 1, 2008.
+Dr. W. Stan Meyer 52 Chief Operating Officer

+Daniel E. Bachus 42 Chief Financial Officer

+Joseph N. Mildenhall 59 Chief Information Officer

+Brian M. Roberts 40 Senior Vice President, General Counsel and Secretary

+Dr. W. Stan Meyer has been serving as our Chief Operating Officer since July 26, 2012 and has been serving as a Director of the Grand Canyon University Foundation, a foundation formed to benefit public charities, since its formation in 2010.
+Between June 2008 and July 2012, Dr. Meyer served the Company in the position of Executive Vice President.
 From August 2002 to June 2008, Dr. Meyer was employed by Apollo Group, Inc., a for-profit, postsecondary education company and the parent company of the University of Phoenix, serving between June 2006 to June 2008 as its executive vice president of marketing and enrollment.
 Dr. Meyer previously served as a regional vice president of the University of Phoenix Online, a unit of the University of Phoenix, and division director of Axia College and of the School of Advanced Studies, also units of the University of Phoenix.
 From 1983 to 2002, Dr. Meyer held several positions with the Concordia University system, including director of operations for Concordia University's education network.
 Dr. Meyer received a Bachelor of Arts in Communications degree from Concordia University and a Master of Business Administration degree and a Doctor of Education in Institutional Management degree from Pepperdine University.

-Daniel E. Bachus has been serving as our Chief Financial Officer since July 1, 2008.
+Daniel E. Bachus has been serving as our Chief Financial Officer since July 1, 2008, and has been serving as a Director of the Grand Canyon University Foundation since its formation in 2010.
 From January 2007 until June 2008, Mr. Bachus served as chief financial officer for Loreto Bay Company, a real estate developer.
 From 2000 to 2006, Mr. Bachus served as the chief accounting officer and controller of Apollo Group, Inc., a for-profit, postsecondary education company and the parent company of the University of Phoenix.
 From 1992 to 2000, Mr. Bachus was employed by Deloitte & Touche LLP, most recently as an audit senior manager.
-Mr. Bachus received a Bachelor of Science degree in Accountancy from the University of Arizona and a Master in Business Administration degree from the University of Phoenix.
+Mr. Bachus received a Bachelor of Science degree in Accountancy from the University of Arizona and a Master of Business Administration degree from the University of Phoenix.
 Mr. Bachus is also a certified public accountant.